LEDIG STILLING VED UNIVERSITETET I BERGEN

 Researcher position: Sars International Centre for Marine Molecular Biology

 The University of Bergen is a renowned educational and research institution, organised into seven faculties and approximately 54 institutes and academic centres.
 Campus is located in the centre of Bergen with university areas at Nygårdshøyden, Haukeland, Marineholmen, Møllendalsveien and Årstad.

-There is a vacancy for a 2-year Researcher position at the Sars International Centre for Marine Molecular Biology in the research group of Dr. Patrick Steinmetz.
-The position is funded by Sars Centre core funding.
-The Sars Centre belongs to the University of Bergen, and is a partner of the European Molecular Biology Laboratory (EMBL).
+There is a vacancy for a Researcher position at the Sars International Centre for Marine Molecular Biology (www.sars.no) in the research group headed by Dr. Marios Chatzigeorgiou.
+The position is for a period of 2 years and is funded on the Sars Centre core budget.
+The Sars Centre belongs to the University of Bergen and is partner of the European Molecular Biology Laboratory (EMBL) (www.embl.de).
 The place of work will be at the Sars Centre.
-The preferred starting time is November 2021.
+The preferred starting date is between September and November 2022.